 Before military transition, all men need to know about what to wear is covered by the uniform of the day.
 You wear it easily, like a second skin.
 Until you transition.

-Suddenly your interview clothes are being scrutinized in a way you have not been subjected to since boot camp or Officer Candidate School -- only this time no one is commenting in your face.
+Your interview clothes suddenly are being scrutinized in a way you have not been subjected to since boot camp or Officer Candidate School -- only this time no one is commenting in your face.
 Instead, they are just being judgy behind your well-suited back, especially if you are looking for a job in the six-figure range.

 Can you ever look as perfect in your interview suit as you do right now in your uniform?
 Or are you destined for embarrassing wardrobe fails that hiring managers will remember forever?